 What is green retailing?

-Green retailing is the practice of reducing environmental waste in every section of your business.
+Green retailing is the practice of reducing environmental waste in every section of your business using a management-led approach.
+As well as being great for the environment, green retailing has the added benefits of reducing costs in some cases, as well as increasing efficiency.
 It’s not good enough to just offer eco-friendly products anymore, your business has to practice what it preaches in all aspects.
 There are plenty of ways that your retail business can reduce its carbon footprint, but there is no quick fix.

 Green retailing is something that you will have to be dedicated to and continually work on, but the payoff for your business could be massive in terms of reputation and revenue.
 Did you know that the fashion industry is one of the most polluting industries in the world ?